Skip to main content

 The relationship between testosterone therapy and metabolic parameters in women is complex and requires careful scrutiny.
 Oral testosterone formulations have consistently demonstrated adverse effects on lipid profiles, specifically decreasing high-density lipoprotein (HDL) cholesterol and increasing low-density lipoprotein (LDL) cholesterol, making them generally unsuitable for long-term use.

-Regarding cardiovascular health, research presents a mixed picture. that physiological levels of testosterone may have protective effects on the cardiovascular system, influencing endothelial function and reducing inflammatory markers.
+Regarding cardiovascular health, research presents a mixed picture.
+Some studies suggest that physiological levels of testosterone may have protective effects on the cardiovascular system, influencing endothelial function and reducing inflammatory markers.
 However, other analyses indicate a potential increased risk of cardiovascular events, coronary artery disease, and stroke in cisgender women using testosterone therapy, particularly with higher doses or in specific populations.

 Bone Mineral Density and Skeletal Integrity